vlang/v/doc/docs.md

 ## Functions 2

-### Immutable function args by default, mutable args have to be marked on call
+### Immutable function args by default

-In V function args are immutable by default, mutable args have to be marked on call.
+In V function arguments are immutable by default.

-Since there are also no globals, that means that functions' return values are a function of their arguments only, and their evaluation has no side effects (unless the function uses I/O).
+Since there are also no globals, that means that the return values of the functions, are a function of their arguments only, and their evaluation has no side effects (unless the function uses I/O).

-Function arguments are immutable by default even when [references](#references) are passed.
+Function arguments are immutable by default, even when [references](#references) are passed.

-V is not a purely functional language however.
+Note that V is not a purely functional language however.

 There is a compiler flag to enable global variables (`-enable-globals`), but this is intended for low-level applications like kernels and drivers.

 ### Mutable arguments

-It is possible to modify function arguments by using the keyword `mut`:
+It is possible to modify function arguments by declaring them with the keyword `mut`:

 ```v
 struct User {